Part-DB/Part-DB-server/README.md

 5. Install client side dependencies and build it: `yarn install` and `yarn build`
 6. Optional (speeds up first load): Warmup cache: `php bin/console cache:warmup`
 7. Upgrade database to new scheme (or create it, when it was empty): `php bin/console doctrine:migrations:migrate` and follow the instructions given. **Caution**: This steps tamper with your database and could potentially destroy it.
 So make sure to make a backup of your database.
+8. (If you update from an older Part-DB Version (< 1.0) run `php bin/console app:convert-bbcode` to convert the BBCode used in comments and part description to the newly used markdown.)

 When you want to upgrade to a newer version, then just copy the new files into the folder and repeat the steps 4. to 7.